Starbase26/quartz/content/notes/roleplay/characters/Abe Shun'ya/Abe Shun'ya.md

 ### Embrace

-His embrace occured on 12-Apr-1889, when he was 32 years of age.
+His embrace occurred on 12-Apr-1889, when he was 32 years of age.
 In Japanese culture the date would be: Meiji 22-03-12.